pairinteraction/pairinteraction/docs/contribute/getting_started.rst

       vcpkg install --triplet x64-windows

-- After installing the dependencies and activating a python environment, you have two options to build the software.
+- After installing the dependencies and activating a Python environment, you have two options to build the software.
 You can either build the complete software using ``pip``:

   .. code-block:: bash